 It is prudent that Mombasa port adopts a greater strategic approach that would give it an edge over its peers.
 A dry port in Naivasha is the key to increasing productivity at Mombasa Port because larger container ships would dock without fear of having to pay penalties for late loading or discharging of the shipping vessel due to port inefficiency.
 Traffic congestion, road accidents, and road maintenance costs on both our national trunk roads and highways would decrease drastically because one train has the capacity to substitute 35 trucks.

 It is also imperative to note that the Nakuru County government plans to establish an industrial park within the geothermal-rich area of Olkaria where the dry port will be set up.
 This is a noble initiative that will create jobs.
 The Opposition has a right to challenge the Government’s development record, but it should do so basing its arguments on watertight evidence.

 Conclusion: Where to buy land in Naivasha, Kenya

 Property near the Naivasha Dry Port would translate to strategic investment destinations for both commercial and residential purposes.
 We have what you are looking for here at the Naivasha Inland Port.
-50 by 100 plots located 100 metres from the Naivasha Inland container depot and 300 metres from the Narok-Mai Mahiu road.
-For more information, contact AMG Realtors on +254 748 229 941.
+50 by 100 plots located 100 meters from the Naivasha Inland container depot and 300 meters from the Narok-Mai Mahiu road.
+For more information, contact AMG Realtors at +254 748 229 941.
 You can visit our office are located at AMG Centre, off Thika Superhighway, exit 7 opposite Garden City, and are open from 7 am to 5 pm.